This post was written by Kevin Cervantes, third year medical student at Oakland University William Beaumont School of Medicine.

 Social Withdrawal and Loneliness

-- For me, this has been the hardest to deal with.
-With the sudden onset of voluntary home self-quarantine, many of us feel literally separated from our friends and loved-ones.
+- With the sudden onset of voluntary home self-quarantine, many of us can feel literally separated from our friends and loved-ones.

 By gaining insight into our own mental health, we can be better in finding solutions in terms of how we to protect it.